Mac23256/dataquestio/guided_project3_mark_mukasa.md

-From the exploration of the registration_year column, I decided to use the 1960-2016 as the acceptable values since the numbers jumped drastically from 1960 onwards and it isn't plausible that a car could be registered afte the ad has been created hence the upper bound of 2016.
+From the exploration of the registration_year column, I decided to use the 1960-2016 as the acceptable values since the numbers jumped drastically from 1960 onwards and it isn't plausible that a car could be registered after the ad has been created hence the upper bound of 2016.
 Using the describe() method, it is clear that the median 2003 doesnt change from the original dataset(2004).
 This selection changes eliminates 2022 entries.